Clerk of the Crown and Hanaper

 The Clerk of the Crown and Hanaper was a civil servant within the Irish Chancery in the Dublin Castle administration.
 His duties corresponded to the offices of Clerk of the Crown and Clerk of the Hanaper in the English Chancery.
-Latterly, the office's most important functions were to issue writs of election to the Westminster Parliament, both for the Commons and for Irish representative peers in the Lords.
+Latterly, the office's most important functions were to issue writs of election to the Westminster Parliament, both for the House of Commons and for Irish representative peer in the House of Lords.

 Functions

 In 1859 commissioners investigating the Irish Chancery described the duties of the office thus:

 Prior to the acts, enumerated thus in 1817 by commissioners into legal costs: